3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 ```
 Then use the commands at the bottom of the screen to exit & save the file.

 This will make sure that the GPIO pin you will use for the relay’s `PSon` pin is automatically pulled “high” when the Pi is first turned on at the beginning of the host boot sequence.
 This in turn should keep your relay from automatically opening & shutting the printer down while the Pi is booting.
-It does this as at boot the power relay is not seeing a ‘keep switched on’ signal from the Pi, & it needs that signal.
+It does this at boot because the power relay is not seeing the ‘keep switched on’ signal from the Pi, & it needs that signal.
 Trust me it is very annoying if you don’t do this!

 You will then need to modify your `Moonraker.conf` file by adding these…